-European production of mussels (some 500,000 tonnes in 2015), is divided between bottom culture and rope grown; northern countries, especially the Netherlands, concentrate on the former, whilst Spain and Italy the latter1, 4.
+European production of mussels is divided between bottom culture and rope grown; northern countries, especially the Netherlands, concentrate on the former, whilst Spain and Italy the latter1, 4.
 Spain and the Netherlands are the main exporters of European mussels, but Europe also imports significant quantities of farmed Chilean mussels5.

 Mussels are available all year round, and technologies such as vacuum packaging make them even more accessible to the consumer.
 Large mussels are packed in bags of 5 or 10 kg, while smaller bags of 1 kg are produced for distribution to retail.

-Mussels are processed and sold in various ways; whole, cleaned, cooked (with or without the shell i.e. pure mussel meat), and sometimes presented in their half shell6.
+Mussels are processed and sold in various ways; whole, cleaned, cooked (with or without the shell i.e. pure mussel meat), and sometimes presented in their half shell.

 Mussel farming is undertaken using a variety of methods based on the prevailing hydrographic, social, and economic conditions.
-The two main types of culture are either carried out on the seabed or by suspended culture3, 9, as shown in the schematic opposite.
+The two main types of culture are either carried out on the seabed or by suspended culture3, 6.
 On-growing of mussels is sea-based, and the type of rearing method depends on both the environment (tidal range, water depth, and so on) and tradition.
 No feed is supplied and no chemicals or medicines are administered.

-Seabed culture involves locating and dredging seed mussel of around 10mm shell length from offshore beds and relaying them in more productive, protected locations; in the UK such areas are often termed a ‘lay’10.
-Across the UK, in Wales, N Ireland, The Wash, North Norfolk and Poole Harbour in England, mussel production is mostly derived from bottom culture and within restricted Several or Regulating Order fisheries (i.e. where a person or company is granted legal ownership of the mussels in a given area of seabed to enable their cultivation)11, 12.
-In 2016, 6,136 tonnes of UK mussels where produced “on bottom”13.
+Seabed culture involves locating and dredging seed mussel of around 10mm shell length from offshore beds and relaying them in more productive, protected locations; in the UK such areas are often termed a ‘lay’7.
+Across the UK, in Wales, N Ireland, The Wash, North Norfolk and Poole Harbour in England, mussel production is mostly derived from bottom culture and within restricted Several or Regulating Order fisheries (i.e. where a person or company is granted legal ownership of the mussels in a given area of seabed to enable their cultivation)8, 9.
+In 2016, 6,136 tonnes of UK mussels where produced “on bottom”10.

 Mussel juveniles or ‘spat’ used for farming are either collected from the wild or settle naturally on purpose-made collectors.
 However, predicting the occurrence, time, location and size of any spat-fall is difficult, and there are many environmental variables to be taken into account.
-This introduces uncertainty and unreliability in seed supply to growers and often results in fluctuations in the supply of mussels to processors, retailers and eventually consumers14.
-Hatchery production of spat is possible and may be a method by which a reliable mussel spat supply can be supplied to farmers15, 16.
-Research into and the development of a mussel hatchery is currently going on in Scotland in order to address the issues of reliability and quality of Scottish spat17, 18.
+This introduces uncertainty and unreliability in seed supply to growers and often results in fluctuations in the supply of mussels to processors, retailers and eventually consumers.
+Hatchery production of spat is possible and may be a method by which a reliable mussel spat supply can be supplied to farmers11.
+The establishment of a mussel hatchery is currently going on in Shetland in order to address the issues of reliability and quality of Scottish spat12.